 Use Hazard Signs

 From electrical and chemical hazards to slip and fall risks, it’s important that any potential dangers are labelled correctly, and at the earliest opportunity possible.
 With so many potential dangers on a live construction site, a well-placed hazard sign is sometimes the difference between life and death.
+In addition to hazard signs, it helps to log any potential hazards using a specialist real-time project management tool such as LetsBuild.
+These tools can be used to get a message to your whole team with the click of a button, which can prove critical when dealing with serious hazards.
 For any general hazard that doesn’t have a relevant warning or prohibition sign then black and yellow hazard tape can be used to warn anyone passing the area.
 Even if it’s not your duty to assign hazard signs, it’s still highly important to report any potential issues to the site manager as soon as possible.

 Keep Work Areas Tidy